anagha-google/cloud-composer-setup-foundations/01-modules/02f-secure-cc2-iteration1-MVDD.md

 # About

 This module covers creating an ultra basic DAG that reads a CSV file from GCS, transforms it and loads it into BigQuery from Cloud Dataflow.
-It is based off of a [sample in the GCP documentation](https://cloud.google.com/composer/docs/how-to/using/using-dataflow-template-operator), with some enhancements such as BYO VPC subnet, use a service account etc.
+It is based off of a [sample in the GCP documentation](https://cloud.google.com/composer/docs/how-to/using/using-dataflow-template-operator), with some enhancements such as BYO VPC subnet, use of a user managed service account.

 Here is a pictorial overview of the DAG-
 ![mvdd](../00-images/mvdd.png)